 Staff Opportunities

-Join the team behind the Seattle Asian American Film Festival!
-We’re looking for passionate, dedicated individuals to help bring SAAFF to life.
-Explore available roles and apply to be part of our 2026 festival crew.
+Join the team behind the Seattle Asian American Film Festival.
+We’re always looking for passionate, community-minded folks to help bring SAAFF to life.
+Explore ways to get involved across our festival seasons.

 Help Make the Seattle Asian American Film Festival Happen!